ronituohino/rust-seminar/presentation.md

 ---

+Tokio can be configured to be single-threaded only, but `tokio::spawn` requires `Futures` to implement `Send`.
+This can be avoided with `LocalSet` and `spawn_local` but they are not the main focus in Tokio.

+---

 <span class="blue">"The Original Sin of Rust async programming is making it
 multi-threaded by default.
 If premature optimization is the root of all evil, this is the mother of all premature optimizations, and it curses all your code